UNAM-FESAc/c-prgrmmng-I-FESAc/README.md

   Final Project (friday 16 november):                        | 20 %         |
   Laboratory jobs and class exercises:                            | 10 %         |
   Material, informationn and homeworks or SAE (web site) exercise |10 %          |

+Check the [:link:](http://sae.acatlan.unam.mx/) use the data given for Salvador or Adriana to log in.